 A common mistake people make often is failing to report their work injury soon after it occurs.
 I’m talking about injuries that aren’t life-threatening or where bones are jutting out of the skin, in which case the priority is getting to an emergency room or hospital soon.

 More common is the situation where someone feels sudden back pain after lifting, for example, and figures it’ll just go away by the next morning or in a day or two.
-When it doesn’t, they may finally mention something to their supervisor or to a co-worker.
-Although Ohio law provides a year (and sometimes longer) to file a workers’ compensation injury claim, most company policies specify that a work injury be reported (usually via a written incident report) right away.
+When it doesn’t, they may finally mention something to their supervisor or a co-worker.
+Although Ohio law provides a year (and sometimes longer) to file a workers’ compensation injury claim, most company policies specify that a work injury must be reported (usually via a written incident report) right away.
 A delay of even a few days will likely result in your employer contesting the claim under the theory that, had the injury occurred at work as opposed to elsewhere, it would have been reported right away under their employment policies which, they will say, they’ve gone over with you often.

 Don’t count on a supervisor remembering that you told them about your injury; supervisors often have a way of conveniently forgetting any such conversations.
 Prepare the incident report and get it signed on the day of the work-related accident.
 Every day that passes before the First Report of Injury (FROI-1) or employer incident report is completed increases the speculation that your injury didn’t happen on the job.